 Given that military actors and humanitarian monitors seek the same end - a true reflection of the impact of conflict on civilians - we argue that the most mutually beneficial and most accurate solution is to pool resources, sources of information and expertise to provide a definitive, agreed casualty account.
-Working together (akin to the humanitarian system's 'Cluster Approach') would foster closer relations and a better understanding of respective positions, would ensure impartial, credible, independent and accurate reporting of incidents in order to record and reduce the impact of conflict on civilians, and has been requested by 11 NGOs working in Afghanistan.
+Working together (akin to the humanitarian system's 'Cluster Approach'22) would foster closer relations and a better understanding of respective positions, would ensure impartial, credible, independent and accurate reporting of incidents in order to record and reduce the impact of conflict on civilians, and has been requested by 11 NGOs working in Afghanistan23.
 Coordinated military, indigenous authority, and NGO civilian casualty tracking is analogous to the current working relationship that supports humanitarian responses to respond to natural disasters and armed conflict.
-As described by Michael Meyer, head of international law at the British Red Cross: "The relationship between the Red Cross and the Armed Forces is nothing short of fundamental".
-We suggest that coordinated civilian casualty tracking should be done in all armed conflicts, and that civilian casualties should be reported in both crude absolute numbers and in CBDARs which show the proportional representation of civilians, women and children among casualties.
+As described by Michael Meyer, head of international law at the British Red Cross: "The relationship between the Red Cross and the Armed Forces is nothing short of fundamental24.
+We suggest that coordinated civilian casualty tracking should be done in all armed conflicts, and that civilian casualty tracking should be done in all armed conflicts, and that civilian casualty tracking should be done in all armed conflicts, and that civilian casualty tracking should be done in all armed conflicts.